NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="function_docstring" markdown="1">

-Return a `condition` function, suitable for passing to `Simulation.run` as the `until` or `until_after_sources` parameter, that examines the electric energy over the entire cell volume and keeps running until its absolute value has decayed by at least `decay_by` from its maximum previous value.
-In particular, it keeps incrementing the run time by `dt` (in Meep units) and checks the maximum value over that time period &mdash.
+Return a `condition` function, suitable for passing to `Simulation.run` as the `until` or `until_after_sources` parameter, that examines the field energy over the entire cell volume at every `dt` time units and keeps incrementing the run time by `dt`  until its absolute value has decayed by at least `decay_by` from its maximum recorded value.

 Note that, if you make `decay_by` very small, you may need to increase the `cutoff` property of your source(s), to decrease the amplitude of the small high-frequency